DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-One can verify that problem \eqref{prob:OneInequalConstr_Penalized} is not exact for all $z \in \mathscr{D}_s$ simultaneous, due to the fact that the $\mu_*(\{ z \}) \to + \infty$ as $z$ tends to the boundary of $\mathscr{D}_s$.
+One can verify that problem \eqref{prob:OneInequalConstr_Penalized} is not exact for all $z \in \mathscr{D}_s$ simultaneously, due to the fact that $\mu_*(\{ z \}) \to + \infty$ as $z$ tends to the boundary of $\mathscr{D}_s$.
 For the sake of shortness, we do not present a detailed proof of this result and leave it to the interested reader.
 Here we only mention that this result can be proved by noting that $\mu_*(\{ z \})$ is equal to the norm of an optimal solution of the dual problem of \eqref{prob:OneInequalConstr_Linearized} divided by $t_0$.

-Let us now consider the performance of Algorithm~\ref{alg:CCP_penalty}.
-To this end, put $x_0 = -1$, $t_0 = 1$, $\mu = 2$, $\varkappa = 10^{-6}$, and $\tau_{\max} = 1024$ in Algorithm~\ref{alg:CCP_penalty}.
+\textbf{Algorithmic Pattern~\ref{alg:CCP_penalty}}.~Let us now consider the performance of Algorithmic Pattern~\ref{alg:CCP_penalty}.
+To this end, put $x_0 = -1$, $t_0 = 1$, $\mu = 2$, $\varkappa = 10^{-6}$, and $\tau_{\max} = 1024$ in Algorithmic Pattern~\ref{alg:CCP_penalty}.
 Note that the initial point $x_0$ is critical for problem \eqref{prob:OneInequalConstr}, but is not a globally optimal solution of this problem.
 Solving the penalized problem \eqref{prob:OneInequalConstr_Penalized} with $z = x_0$ one obtains that $x_1 = -0.75$.
-Thus, Algorithm~\ref{alg:CCP_penalty}, unlike the DC algorithm, managed to escape a convex component of the feasible region containing the initial guess and, furthermore, to ``jump off'' from a point of local minimum.
-Numerical simulation showed that the sequence $\{ x_n \}$ generated by Algorithm~\ref{alg:CCP_penalty} converges to the point $x_* \approx 0.001$.
+Thus, Algorithmic Pattern~\ref{alg:CCP_penalty}, unlike the DCA, managed to escape a convex component of the feasible region containing the initial guess and, furthermore, to ``jump off'' from a point of local minimum.
+Numerical simulation showed that the sequence $\{ x_n \}$ generated by Algorithmic Pattern~\ref{alg:CCP_penalty} converges to the point $x_* \approx 0.001$.
 If one sets $\tau_{\max} = + \infty$ and $\varkappa = 0$, then the sequence converges to the globally optimal solution $x_* = 0$.
 However, note that if one chooses $t_0 \ge \mu_*(\{ -1 \}) = 1.5$, then the method terminates after the first iteration with $x_1 = x_0$.

-Thus, it seems advisable to choose $t_0$ with sufficiently small norm (and maybe even perform several iterations before increasing the penalty parameter), to enable Algorithm~\ref{alg:CCP_penalty} to find a better solution.
-Moreover, even if a feasible point $x_0$ is known, it is reasonable to use Algorithm~\ref{alg:CCP_penalty} instead of Algorithm~\ref{alg:CCP} due to the ability of the penalized method to escape convex components of the feasible region and find better locally optimal solutions than the original method. \end{example}
+Thus, it seems advisable to choose $t_0$ with sufficiently small norm (and maybe even perform several iterations before increasing the penalty parameter), to enable Algorithmic Pattern~\ref{alg:CCP_penalty} to find a better solution (see the appendix).
+Moreover, even if a feasible point $x_0$ is known, it is reasonable to use Algorithmic Pattern~\ref{alg:CCP_penalty} instead of Algorithmic Pattern~\ref{alg:CCP} due to the ability of the penalized method to escape convex components of the feasible region and find better locally optimal solutions than the original method. \end{example}